bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 that interact with each other only through exports and imports of functions whose types are expressed using WIT.

-When combined with Wasm's strong [sandboxing](https://webassembly.org/docs/security/), the component model has further benefits.
+Building upon Wasm's strong [sandboxing](https://webassembly.org/docs/security/), the component model has further benefits.
 Richer type signatures express richer semantic properties than type signatures made up only of integers and floats.